General (scope, time limits)

 Appeal

 Swiss law provides for an appeal mechanism in the regular asylum procedure.
-The sole competent authority for examining an appeal against inadmissibility and in-merit decisions of the SEM is the Federal Administrative Court (FAC, Tribunal administratif federal).[59]
-A further appeal to the Federal Supreme Court is not possible (except if it concerns an extradition request or detention, including in Dublin cases).[60]
+The sole competent authority for examining an appeal against inadmissibility and in-merit decisions of the SEM is the Federal Administrative Court (FAC, Tribunal administratif fédéral).[57]
+A further appeal to the Federal Supreme Court is not possible (except if it concerns an extradition request or detention, including in Dublin cases).[58]
 If there are to welcome the appeal, the Federal Administrative Court can either deliberate on the merits of a case and issue a new, final decision or cancel the decision and send the case back to the SEM for reassessment.
 Appeals are usually decided upon by three judges, while manifestly founded or unfounded cases are decided upon by one judge (with the approval of a second judge).
 Leading decisions (or coordination judgements) are taken by five judges.

 An appeal to the Federal Administrative Court can be made on two different grounds: the violation of federal law, including the abuse and exceeding of discretionary powers; and incorrect and incomplete determination of the legally relevant circumstances.[59]

-It is important to note in this respect that the Federal Administrative Court cannot fully verify asylum decisions of the SEM.[62]
-The Court can examine the SEM’s decisions on asylum only regarding the violation of federal law, including the abuse and exceeding as well as undercutting (but not the inappropriate use) of discretionary powers or incorrect and incomplete determination of the legally relevant circumstances.[63]
-Even if the Court can still verify the appropriateness of the enforcement of removal (as this part of the decision falls under the Foreign Nationals and Integration Act, as opposed to the decision on asylum, which falls under the Asylum Act and is therefore subject to the limitation of the Court’s competence), it is questionable whether the legal remedy in asylum law is effective.
+It is important to note in this respect that the Federal Administrative Court cannot fully verify asylum decisions of the SEM.[60]
+The Court can examine the SEM’s decisions on asylum only regarding the violation of federal law, including the abuse and exceeding as well as undercutting (but not the inappropriate) use of discretionary powers or incorrect and incomplete determination of the legally relevant circumstances.[61]
+Even if the Court can still verify the appropriateness of the enforcement of removal (as this part of the decision falls under the Foreign Nationals and Integration Act, as opposed to the decision on asylum, which falls under the Asylum Act and is therefore subject to the limitation of the Court’s competence),[62] it is questionable whether the legal remedy in asylum law is effective.
 The limitation of the Court’s competence in asylum decisions seems problematic and unjustified in view of the rights to life, liberty and physical integrity that are at stake.
-Also, it can lead to incongruities between the areas of asylum and foreigners’ law.[64]
+It can also lead to incongruities between the areas of asylum and foreigners’ law.[63]

 The appeal must meet a certain number of formal criteria (such as written form, official language, mention of the complaining party, signature and date, pieces of evidence if available).
 The proceedings in front of the Court should be conducted in one of the 4 official languages,[64] which are German, French, Italian and Romansh.
 Writing an appeal can be an obstacle for an asylum seeker who does not speak any of these languages.
 In practice, the Court sometimes translates appeals or treats them even though they are written in English.
 The Court can also set a new time limit to translate the appeal, but there is no legal basis for this procedure; it depends on the goodwill of the responsible judge.
 As a service to persons who want to write an appeal themselves, the Swiss Refugee Council offers a template for an appeal with explanations in different languages on its website.[65]